-The Constitution requires the legislature to establish, by general law, the procedures necessary to administer the revenue limitation; such legislation has not yet been enacted.
+The Constitution requires the legislature to establish, by general law, the procedures necessary to administer the revenue limitation; however, such legislation has yet to be enacted.
 In addition, the legislature is required to provide general law guidelines for adjusting the state revenue limit when the responsibility for providing specific governmental services is transferred between the state and other levels of government.

-Over a two year period beginning in 2002-03, revenue from the State University System was devolved from State Accountants to each university's local accounting system.
+Over a two year period beginning in 2002-03, revenue from the State University System was devolved from State Accounts to each university's local accounting system.
 Chapter 2002-387, Laws of Florida, directs that the Revenue Estimating Conference reduce the total receipts subject to the limitation to reflect that transfer.
 The conference made the reduction all at once in 2003-04 once the devolution was complete.
+From 2003-04 forward, no SUS revenues are included in state revenues.
+Additionally, no SUS-related debt service deductions are made.